cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 "... is an XML-based framework for communicating user authentication, entitlement, and attribute information.
-As its name suggests, SAML allows business entities to make assertions regarding the identity, attributes, and entitlements of a subject (an entity that is often a human user) to other entities, such as a partner company or another enterprise application.
+As its name suggests, SAML allows business entities to make assertions regarding the identity, attributes, and entitlements of a subject (an entity that is often a human user) to other entities, such as a partner company or another enterprise application."

 ## SANS Institute